 · Convenient to San Jose International Airport and a revitalized downtown San Jose.

-· The appearance of Santa Clara's stretch of El Camino, one of the city's gateways, is unassuming, and either pleasantly retro or badly in need of redevelopment.
+· The appearance of Santa Clara’s stretch of El Camino, one of the city’s gateways, is unassuming, and either pleasantly retro or badly in need of redevelopment.

 · Excluding the Old Quad, homes tend to be almost exclusively post-war ranchers, often pleasant but generally small and modest.

 · Again with the exception of the Old Quad, Santa Clara neighborhoods tend to be uniform.
 The architecture and age may change slightly from one tract to the next but as a rule the quality does not.
 Put another way, Santa Clara has many pleasant neighborhoods but only a few distinctive ones, at least by Menlo Park or Palo Alto standards.

 · Santa Clara resembles Palo Alto and Menlo Park in that by 1960 Santa Clara was largely built out, and its tract homes are generally the economy-class ranchers typical of that era.
 The more spacious, upscale homes of the ‘60s and ‘70s are found mostly in neighboring Sunnyvale and Cupertino, although Santa Clara has a few such enclaves along Pruneridge.